 Dr Lauren Schrock is a Teaching Fellow at Warwick Manufacturing Group (WMG).
 Lauren holds a Master in Management and Organisational Analysis and a PhD in Business and Management within the Organisation and HRM Group from Warwick Business School.
 She has received various awards for teaching excellence, including the WATE award.
 Her interest in student and staff well-being and the teaching and learning environment stem from a passion for developing care in higher education.
 She has presented on the subject of care in higher education at a Window on Teaching session held at the University of Warwick in October 2017.

-We have finished running our focus groups with Warwick's students and staff and the results of this consultation will be shared with the Warwick community soon.
+We have finished running our focus groups with Warwick's students and staff and the results of this consultation can be read here.

 For further information or staff enquiries, please contact: